alban-read/M1-MICRO-FORTH/riscish.md

 These are both just views over the same 64 bytes of memory in the local memory stack.

-To recap locals are valid between : and ;
+To recap locals are only valid between : and ;

 e.g.